You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 Here we have another partner of Red Wheel, called Turning Stone.
 If your manuscript focuses on spiritual or religious self-help, this is the publishing house to go for.

-Turning Stone Press is an independent imprint that focuses on self-publishing within genres like spiritual memoirs or autobiographies, spiritual or metaphysical fiction, and spiritual wellness and self-help.
+Turning Stone Press is an independent imprint that focuses on self-publishing within genres like spiritual memoirs or autobiographies, spiritual or metaphysical fiction, spiritual traditions, wellness concepts, and self-help.

-You will need to help cover the costs of publishing, but you also retain more control over the way your book is published and marketed.
-They offer help with copyediting and book design, and also offer bulk discounts.
+You will need to help cover the costs of publishing, but you also keep more control over the way your book is published and marketed.
+They offer help with copyediting and book design and also offer bulk discounts.

 The first step to publishing with Turning Stone is sending them the manuscript via an online submission form or to their email address.